athiramkt/Food_Sales_Analysis/README.md

 Looking at the sales distribution by product category for 2020, here are the key insights:

-> 1. Category Performance:
+>   Category Performance:
-- The product mix is dominated by cookies, which account for 47.0% of total sales.
-- At 32.0%, crackers are a powerful secondary category.
-- Bars make up 13.9% of sales, which is a moderate contribution.
-- At 7.5%, snacks have the smallest share.
+> 1. Cookies are the main product, making up 47.0% of all sales.
+> 2. Bars come in second with a good share of 32.0%.
+> 3. Crackers have a moderate share at 14.0% of sales.
+> 4. Snacks hold the smallest portion at 7.0% of total sales.

-> 2. Category Balance:
+>  Category Balance:
-- Baked goods (Cookies and Crackers combined) account for 78.7% of sales
-- Only 21.4% of categories are non-baked (bars and snacks).
+> 1. Together, Cookies and Bars, which do best, make up 79.0% of total sales.
+> 2. Sales from Crackers and Snacks are only 21.0%, showing a chance for growth in these areas.
 The difference between the top-performing item (cookies) and the lowest-performing one (snacks) is substantial.

-**Recommendations**:
+**Recommendations:**
-1. Investigate success factors that contributed to Cookies' market dominance in order to perhaps replicate them in other categories.
+1. Investigate success factors behind Cookies' dominance to replicate in other categories
-2. To improve the underperforming Bars and Snacks divisions, contemplate product development or marketing campaigns.
+2. Boost Bars and Snacks with targeted product development and marketing
-3. Determine whether the excessive reliance on cookies is risky and create plans to diversify sources of income.
+3. Assess reliance on Cookies and diversify revenue streams
-4. Evaluate the market potential for increasing Bars and Snacks offerings, given their existing low presence.
+4. Explore growth opportunities for Bars and Snacks through market research
-5. Analyse price tactics for each category to maximise the revenue mix.
+5. Optimize pricing strategies to maximize revenue across categories

 ## Phase 6: Act

+In the final step of our data analysis, here are actionable recommendations to boost customer engagement and drive sales for the food company.

+**Product Strategy**
 In the final step of the data analysis process, we will provide recommendations to boost customer engagement and drive sales for the food company.

 1. **Product Strategy**
-   * Leverage Cookies' 46.7% market share by:
+   * Make the most of our strong 46.7% cookie market share by:
-     - Examining popular cookie variations for shared characteristics
+     - Understanding what makes our popular cookie varieties tick
-     - Increasing the range of flavours and container sizes
+     - Adding new flavors and package sizes to meet different needs
-     - Investigating cross-category applications of successful cookie formulations
+     - Looking at ways to use winning cookie recipes in other product types
-   * Address the 7.5% underperformance of snacks by:
+   * Fix our snacks' 7.5% underperformance through:
      - Reformulating and innovating products
      - Research on consumer preferences
      - Competitive analysis in the snacks category